ashumon/FreightCalculator/README.md

 //      - order total w/out shipping

-//      - destination (USA, Canada, Australia)
+//      - destination (USA, Canada, Australia, or Pluto.
+Some people say it isn't a planet anymore, but what do they know?)

 //      - weight of shipment